How Long Should I Practice my Violin Every Day?

 Conclusion: do not practice your violin too much, but keep your concentration

-2- One hour and a half or two hours for students.
 This is the sweet spot in the long run.
-We have detailed above a typical routine.
+We have detailed a typical routine for you above.

-3- 3 to 5 hours for students in periods of exams.
 You have to push more and work more.
-But because you have managed your energy during the year (in the long run) you still have that extra boost.
+But you still have that extra boost because you have managed your energy during the year (in the long run).

-To conclude, by practicing, we only talk about time spent on the instrument.
-Writing music, transcribing music, finding fingerings, dynamics, and so on, can and must be prepared without the instrument and as such don’t count on practice time.
+To conclude, we only talk about time spent on the instrument by practicing.
+Writing music, transcribing music, finding fingerings, dynamics, and so on can and must be prepared without the instrument and don’t count on practice time.

-Now that you know how long you should practice your violin every day, don’t make any mistakes and take the most out of your time.
-Read my post on how to practice your violin effectively.
+Now that you know how long you should practice your violin every day don’t make any mistakes and take the most out of your time.
+Please read my post on how to practice your violin effectively.